 And if you’re eligible for coverage from your employer but decline it, you will likely be ineligible for subsidies in the exchange if you opt to buy your own health insurance instead.
 Here’s more about how that works, but the short-story is that if the plan your employer offers is considered affordable and offers minimum value under the ACA’s guidelines, you’re not eligible for subsidies in the exchange.

 Unfortunately, this is true even if you’re caught in what’s known as the ACA’s family glitch.
 (If coverage is affordable for the employee, but not for family members who are added to the group plan, all of them are prevented from receiving subsidies in the exchange.)

 What happens if you lose your job?

-If you lose your job, an obvious option will be COBRA.
-The Congressional Omnibus Budget Reconciliation Act of 1985 allows laid-off workers to continue to purchase the health coverage from their employer-sponsored plans for a defined period – typically 18 to 36 months – after they leave their employers.
+Prior to the ACA, COBRA was often the only realistic choice for employees who left their job and had pre-existing health conditions.
+The Congressional Omnibus Budget Reconciliation Act of 1985 allows ex-workers to continue to purchase health coverage through the employer-sponsored plan for a defined period – typically 18 to 36 months – after they leave their employers.

 For employees who didn’t have pre-existing conditions, the individual market was generally the logical place to turn when they no longer had access to a group plan, as individual health insurance was much less expensive than COBRA in most states.
 That was because nearly every state allowed medical underwriting to be used in the individual market, which meant that only relatively healthy people could obtain coverage.